Career Overview

 Material handlers (manual):

-- Load, unload and move products and materials by hand or using basic material handling equipment
+- Load, unload and move products and materials by hand or by using basic material handling equipment such as roller systems and dollies

 - Move household appliances and furniture on and off moving trucks or vans

-- Do other material handling activities, such as counting, weighing, sorting, packing and unpacking
+- Do other material handling work, such as counting, weighing, sorting, packing and unpacking

 Material handlers (equipment operators):

-- Run winches and other loading devices to load and unload materials on and off trucks, railway cars and loading docks of warehouses and industrial establishments
+- Run winches and other loading devices to load and unload materials on and off trucks, railway cars and loading docks of warehouses and other industrial businesses

-- Connect hoses or pipes and operate equipment to load and unload liquid petroleum, chemicals or other products into or from tank cars, tank trucks or storage tanks
+- Connect hoses or pipes and operate equipment to load and unload liquid petroleum, chemicals or other products into or from tank trucks or storage tanks

-- Operate equipment to dump materials such as coal, ore and grain into or to remove materials from railway cars, trucks or other vehicles
+- Operate equipment to move materials such as coal, ore and grain into or from railway cars, trucks or other vehicles

 - Operate conveyors and equipment to transfer grain or other materials from transportation vehicles to elevators, bins or other storage areas

-- May do other activities, such as opening containers and crates, filling warehouse orders, assisting in taking inventory and weighing and checking materials
+- May open containers and crates, fill warehouse orders, take inventory, and weigh and check materials

 Earnings